-In general, there is no minimum for Wealth Management Program, Participant Asset Management Program, and ICA Program.
-For accounts managed in investment strategies developed by the LFCM Investment Committee, a minimum of \$10,000 is required for asset allocation models, \$100,000 for equity portfolios, \$100,000 for taxable fixed income (corporate bonds), \$175,000 for tax exempt/municipals, \$250,000 for private fund alternative (private credit or private equity) strategy, and \$500,000 for tax exempt high yield municipals.
+In general, there is no minimum for Participant Asset Management Program and ICA Programs.
+The Managed Asset Program has a minimum investment amount of \$40,000.
+For accounts sub-advised by LFCM and managed in investment strategies developed by the LFCM Investment Committee, a minimum of \$10,000 is required for asset allocation models, \$100,000 for equity portfolios, \$100,000 for taxable fixed income (corporate bonds), \$175,000 for tax exempt/municipals, \$250,000 for private fund alternative (private credit or private equity) strategy, and \$500,000 for tax exempt high yield municipals.
 Exceptions to these minimums may be granted at the discretion of LFAS/LFCM.